hunter-teacher-cert/unit_plan-p5-j5-s5-wot/README.md

 ### General Overview
 (include here description of unit, what class(es) it fits into, when...)
-Grade 8 CS - Intro to p5
+Description:

-Class meets 5 days a week - 45 min per period
+When: Class meets 5 days a week - 45 min per period
-Unit description:
+Grades: Grade 8 CS - Intro to p5